Priyaljalan/Data-Enthusiasts-/README.md

 A comprehensive data quality assessment was conducted on both datasets before beginning the analysis process.
 The primary goal of this assessment was to ensure that the datasets were complete, consistent, reliable, and suitable for integration and financial analysis.
 Since the project involved combining stock market data with macroeconomic data from two different sources, evaluating data quality was necessary to ensure accurate calculations and meaningful analytical results.
 Python and Pandas were used extensively during the data profiling and assessment process.

 The quality assessment process began with reviewing the structure and formatting of both datasets.
 Functions such as .dtypes were used to inspect and verify data types, while .value_counts() were used to review the distribution and consistency of observations within important variables.
-The .isnull() function was used to identify missing values and evaluate dataset completeness prior to preprocessing and integration.
+The .isnull() function was used to identify missing values and evaluate dataset completeness before preprocessing and integration.

 One of the primary issues identified during the quality assessment process involved inconsistencies in the formatting of the Date column between the two datasets.
 Since the datasets were intended to be integrated using the “Date” column, ensuring consistency in formatting was especially important.
 We renamed the columns to improve readability and maintain consistency throughout the analysis workflow.
 Since the datasets were intended to be integrated using the “Date” column, ensuring consistency in formatting was especially important.
 Another important component of the assessment involved identifying missing values.
 Although missing values were present within the Treasury Yield dataset, the issue was relatively minor and did not significantly reduce the reliability of the data.
 The missing observations were identified using .isnull(), documented during the quality assessment stage, and later addressed during preprocessing and cleaning operations.